openrazer/openrazer/README.md

  - Snake Example by James Shawver (pulled and edited slightly)
- - Identifying of missing speed parameter for the reactive mode by Oleg Finkelshteyn (implemented by maintainer) for discovering of a previous unknown reactive+wave mode existing.
+ - Identifying of missing speed parameter for the reactive mode by Oleg Finkelshteyn (implemented by maintainer) discoverying of a previous unknown reactive+wave mode.
    (call reactive script & wave script with none as parameter) support for the tournament edition(manual merge)
  - Modifications to dynamic example by Stephanie Sunshine (pulled)
- - Deb packaging, shell scripting additions and ubuntu fixes by Terry Cain (pulled)
+ - Deb packaging, dkms support, shell scripting additions and ubuntu fixes by Terry Cain (pulled)

 ## Donations (in Euros)